taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 One source of complexity here is that the uploader needs to know what part size they should be using.
 We will document that the suggested part size is 64MB.
 This will be a part size which we will do our best to support in all cases.
-If a backing storage does not support 64MB, we will investigate

 In the case that a backing service does not support using 64MB parts, or the user provides a custom part size which is not supported by the backing service,